Shreyas30/backend/README.md

 3. Push that branch to remote.
 And keep pushing any changes whatsover.
 4. Raise a Pull Request and assigne a code review to some one.
 5. Get the branch merged to master once the code review is done
+5. Get the branch merged to master once the code review is done